-How Much Equity Should I Give My Cofounder?
+How Much Startup Equity Should I Give My Cofounder?

-100% of equity in nothing is still nothing.
-But equity sets the tone for how founders show up — today and five years from now.
+100% of startup equity in nothing is still nothing.
+But how you split equity between cofounders sets the tone for how founders show up today and five years from now.

 This page is built to help you: